phuse-org/PODR/sample_code/README.md

 ## SAS

-Please feel free to contribute your own code snippets for other PHUSE members to use.
+Please contact [Jose C. Lacal](mailto:Jose.Lacal@NIHPO.com) if you'd like to contribute your own code snippets for other PHUSE members to use.